Reed-CompBio/spras/docs/contributing/index.rst

 make testing faster.

-The config file has an option ``owner`` under the ``container_registry`` settings that controls which Docker Hub account will be used when pulling Docker images.
-The same Docker Hub account will be used for all images and cannot currently be set different for each algorithm.
-Set the ``owner`` to match your Docker Hub username from Step 2.
+The config file has an option ``owner`` under the ``container_registry`` settings that controls which container registry account will be used when pulling Docker images.
+The same container registry account will be used for all images and cannot currently be set different for each algorithm.
+Set the ``owner`` to match your GitHub username from Step 2.

 After completing this step, try running the Local Neighborhood algorithm through SPRAS with